When can YOU get the vaccine? It depends on your health, occupation and where you live

 "People just need to be patient," said Claire Hannan, executive director of the Association of Immunization Managers.
 "They need to be vigilant and protect themselves from the virus."

-As for when Americans can lower their guards and get back to in-person socializing, "I would leave that to Dr. (Anthony) Fauci," she said, referring to the nation's top infectious disease expert and President-elect Joe Biden's incoming chief medical adviser.
+As for when Americans can get back to in-person socializing, "I would leave that to Dr. (Anthony) Fauci," she said, referring to the nation's top infectious disease expert and President-elect Joe Biden's incoming chief medical adviser.

 You have more questions; here are more answers: